-I’ve mentioned in past posts that after high school, I planned to go to law school in England.
-I didn’t want to but it was practical.
-I was in Mexico City then, having been accepted to colleges in the UK.
+After high school, I planned to go to law school in England.
+I didn’t want to but it seemed practical.
+I’m Nigerian and most of us know that for those of us in the arts, law is always that option our parents love.
+Anyway, I was in Mexico City then, having been accepted to colleges in the UK.
 The decision of the university I would attend in England was made.
 But suddenly, the process of obtaining the documents to go was stalled.
 It was September and I was at home.

 Reflecting puts things into perspective.
 It helps you understand that uncertainty doesn’t always mean ruin.
 At times, what comes after could be exactly what you need.

 What are some of the ways that you deal with uncertainty in your life?